euLita/jokempo/README.md

-Play rock, paper, scissors
+The game of rock, paper, scissors?
 -